 Here’s the bottom line:

-In summary, take the time to dig into your supply chain, cut the fat, negotiate everything and hold your partners accountable for their performance.
+In summary, as an e-commerce seller take the time to dig into your supply chain, cut the fat, negotiate everything and hold your partners accountable for their performance.
 Do these things and see your supply chain become a strength instead of a liability for your business.
 For other Seller Accountant articles about increasing your profitability check out these articles.